focus-trap/tabbable/CONTRIBUTING.md

 ## Testing

-When you're done with your changes, be sure to run `yarn format` to have Prettier format your code, and use `yarn lint` to check for syntax issues. `yarn test:unit` will run unit tests.
+When you're done with your changes, be sure to run `yarn format` to have Prettier format your code, and use `yarn lint` to check for syntax issues. `yarn test:unit` will run Karma unit tests. `yarn test:jest` will run Jest unit tests.

 You can also simply run `yarn test` to check all of the above.